DC-BENCH: Dataset Condensation Benchmark: Appendix

 \subsection{Impact of different optimizers}

+The choice of optimizer (e.g., SGD versus Adam~\cite{kingma2014adam}) usually has minor impact to the performance according to our experiments.
 In Table~\ref{table:appendix-optimizer}, we show the results of using SGD optimizer versus Adam optimizer with all IPCs(1, 10, 50) on CIFAR-10.
 All performances are evaluated with DSA augmentation.
 We get similar performances with the 2 different optimizers.